Official Troubleshooting Methodology and Evidence Handling

 Troubleshooting Methodology

-Troubleshooting is a repeatable decision process.
-Network+ questions often reward the answer that follows the method, not the answer that jumps directly to a favorite fix.
-The best first step is usually to gather facts, define scope, and avoid unnecessary change.
+Troubleshooting is a repeatable decision process, not a guessing game.
+On the CompTIA Network+ N10-009 exam, Domain 5 (Network Troubleshooting) carries the single largest weight at 24%, so methodology questions appear frequently.
+The exam rewards the answer that follows the documented method, not the answer that jumps directly to a favorite fix.
+Expect performance-based questions (PBQs) that ask you to drag the steps into order, plus multiple-choice items that ask "what should the technician do next?"
+The almost-always-correct early move is to gather facts, define scope, and avoid unnecessary change.

 | Step | What it means | Example |